 There is no right or wrong way to approach how you set your career or job goals.
 However, there is one basic rule that experts recommend: to use the REAL development goals approach.

-Focus on these characteristics when you want to make a career change or to move up the ladder in your current field by setting long- and short-term goals.
+When you want to make a career change or move up the ladder in your current field, use the above framework for effective long- and short-term goals.

 20+ Examples of Career Goals

-The following are examples of career goals that you can set for your work life and professional development.
+Not sure where to begin with your career goals?
+These examples will give you a fresh vision for ways you can develop professionally and/or move closer towards your desired career.
 It is important to think of these goals as guides only and make sure your goals align with your own career path.

 These best career goals examples will help you structure the steps that you must take in order to attain your desired career.